How to book Rocky Mountain campgrounds in 2026

 If Rocky Mountain is sold out, widen your target fast

 Sold out does not always mean gone for good.
-In Rocky Mountain, the next real opportunity is often a cancellation, especially for prime summer weekends.
+In Rocky Mountain, the next real opportunity is often a cancellation, especially once peak July and August weekends near Estes Park sell through.

 A workable Rocky Mountain basecamp usually beats the perfect one.

-Campers who can move across Rocky Mountain campgrounds and date windows usually beat people waiting only for one exact campground to return.
+Campers who can pivot between the two highest-demand Estes Park campgrounds and the right side-of-park fallback usually beat people waiting only for one exact campground to return.

 Search one night at a time instead of insisting on a perfect uninterrupted stay.